Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 <a id="P58"></a>

-The switched pull-up circuit in [Figure 44] is for a supply voltage of V DD = 5 V ± 10 % and a maximum capacitive load of 400 pF.
+The switched pull-up circuit in [Figure 44] is for a supply voltage of VDD = 5 V ± 10 % and a maximum capacitive load of 400 pF.
 Since it is controlled by the bus levels, it needs no additional switching control signals.
 During the rising/falling edges, the bilateral switch in the HCT4066 switches pull-up resistor R p2 on/off at bus levels between 0.8 V and 2.0 V.